How to understand what an index fund invests in

 Tickers

-You will often see acronyms below each of the fund names.
+You'll often see acronyms below each of the fund names.
 They tend to be unique to the provider of the fund and can help you quickly identify it when you are looking for information.

 An example is VUAG, which is Vanguard's S&P 500 accumulative fund.